Directed by: Spike Jonze || Produced by: Megan Ellison, Spike Jonze, Vincent Landay

 So in short, if you’re similar to the average male moviegoer who doesn’t care much for most lovey-dovey movies because their premises don’t seem too intriguing, or that most aren’t objectively worth your time, Spike Jonze’s Her is an excellent film for you to make an exception.
 This strange yet heartfelt romance doesn’t reinvent the romantic genre-wheel, but it comes darned near close.
 Near genre-reinvention should be good enough for anyone.

 SUMMARY & RECOMMENDATION: Jonze’s sharp, intelligent script constructs a premise and setting that are engrossing to no end, scratching your curiosity in the most fun, humorous, and humanistic ways possible.
 His expert direction utilizes Hoyte van Hoytema’s unique cinematography to endow his film’s world with an interesting personality and a visual style reminiscent of Stanley Kubrick’s 2001: A Space Odyssey.
-Phoenix and Johansson give career-best performances, and the latter performance is voice-only!

 ?
 I can’t wait to play Phoenix’s videogame with the smartass alien child (voiced by Jonze himself).
+Now that’s what I call interactive entertainment.